hgrgic/Safe-Talk/README.md

     * To decrypt a file: `java -jar ST-CLI.jar -d -i /path/to/input/file`

 Application when first started will automatically check you local configuration and generate personal private and public keys.
-These files are going to be locates in you `home-directory/Installs/safe-talk/personal` directory.
+These files are going to be locates in your `home-directory/Installs/safe-talk/personal` directory.

 **You should never share your private key!**